-The Bible is unique in another significant way: its

-unity.
-Consider that the Bible was written over a 1400-year period, by over 40 authors, from many walks of life.
-It was written in three languages, on different continents, under different circumstances.
-And it addresses numerous controversial topics, and yet we have unity and consistency throughout the Bible.
+The Bible is unique in another significant way: its unity.
+Consider that the Bible was written over a 1500-year period by over 40 authors from many walks of life.
+It was written in three languages, on different continents, and under different circumstances.
+It addresses numerous controversial topics, and yet we have unity and consistency throughout the Bible.
 Imagine if you had three people living at the same time, same place, speaking the same language writing on one controversial topic.
 Would they agree?
 They would not.
 The unity of the Bible suggests its inspiration.

 But this raises another question.
-Skeptics often like topoint to contradictions in the Bible.
-My quick answer often is to merely to point to the number of books written over the last few centuries that provide reasonable answers to apparent contradictions.
-These many books illustrate that these difficult biblical texts can be resolved.
+Skeptics often like to point to contradictions in the Bible.
+Often, my quick answer is merely to point to the number of books written over the last few centuries that provide reasonable answers to apparent contradictions.
+These many books illustrate that difficult biblical texts can be resolved.

-Professor Gleason Archer has written about Bible difficulties and concludes, "As I have dealt with one apparent discrepancy after another and have studied alleged contradictions between the biblical record and evidence of linguistics, archaeology, or science, my confidence in the trustworthiness of Scripture has been repeatedly certified and strengthened."
+Professor Gleason Archer has written about Bible difficulties and concludes: "As I have dealt with one apparent discrepancy after another and have studied alleged contradictions between the biblical record and evidence of linguistics, archaeology, or science, my confidence in the trustworthiness of Scripture has been repeatedly certified and strengthened."

 The reliability of the gospels is also supported by what is called undesigned coincidences.
-Professor Tim McGrew has been on my radio program to talk about these, and his wife Lydia has written a book on the subject.
-The writer in one gospel provides part of a testimony, while the- writer of another gospel provides another key fact.
+Professor Tim McGrew has been on our program to talk about these, and his wife Lydia has written a book on the subject.
+The writer in one gospel provides part of a testimony, while the writer of another gospel provides another key fact.
 These are not planned but give a fuller picture of the event.
 They are like pieces of a puzzle and provide yet another important piece of evidence for the internal test.